Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Improving Signature Extraction

-To the best of our knowledge, no prior work has successfully applied signature extraction on deep enough neural networks.
-Specifically, according to Table 1 in~\cite{C:CarJagMir20}, the deepest model the authors of this paper attempted to attack had an architecture of $40-20-10-10-1$, consisting of only $3$ hidden layers.
+To the best of our knowledge, all prior work has been able to apply signature extraction on very shallow neural networks only (3 layers maximum).
+Specifically, according to Table 1 in~\cite{C:CarJagMir20}, the deepest model they attempted to attack had an architecture of $40-20-10-10-1$, consisting of only $3$ hidden layers.
 On the other hand, Table 2 in~\cite{Hannah} shows that they attempted to attack a model with an architecture of $784-16^{(8)}-1$, which had $8$ hidden layers.
 However, despite running the attack for over $36$ hours, they failed to recover the fourth hidden layer.
-Although~\cite{EC:CCHRSS24} demonstrated that their sign recovery was effective across all layers of a complex $3072-256^{(8)}-1$ model, they did not conduct experiments on signature recovery.
+Although~\cite{EC:CCHRSS24} demonstrated that their sign extraction was effective across all layers of a complex $3072-256^{(8)}-10$ model, they supposed in their experiments that the signatures had been at this stage correctly extracted, without running the two processes together.

 Motivated by these limitations, we analyze the signature extraction method and identify two challenges preventing its successful application on deeper layers.
 We then propose solutions to overcome them.
-The left part of Figure~\ref{fig:strategies} illustrates the signature extraction workflow and highlights where these challenges arise.
+The left part of Fig.~\ref{fig:strategies} illustrates the signature extraction workflow and highlights where these challenges arise.

-We provide a brief overview of each failure.
+We provide now a brief overview of each failure.
 First, the signature extraction relies on solving a system of equations to recover the weights of the target neuron associated with all active neurons in the previous layer.
 However, as we go deeper into the network, the rank of this system might not match the number of active neurons on the previous layer.
 This mismatch can lead to an underdetermined system, resulting in incorrect signature extraction.
-Second, the component selection of the largest $d_i$ components of size greater than 2 is incorrect.
-Our experiments show that this strategy is only valid for shallow networks with comparatively fewer critical points on deeper layers.
-Figure \ref{fig:strategies} gives an outline of our improvements.
+Such components are in red in Fig. \ref{fig:deeper_layers_influence}.